Isshin-ryu Karate-do

 Karate’s roots began on a small island by the name of Okinawa (part of Japan since 1972).
 Okinawa is the largest of the Ryukyu Islands, which are situated halfway between China and Japan.

-The system of Karate taught at the New York Seibukan is Okinawan Isshin-ryu Karate-do.
+The system of Karate taught at the Seibukan Dojo is Okinawan Isshin-ryu Karate-do.
 It was founded by one of the great Karate Masters of Okinawa, Tatsuo Shimabuku, and derived from some of the older classical styles.
 It is primarily a combination of Okinawan Goju-ryu and Shorin-ryu Karate, with what the Master considered to be the best of each.

 Isshin-ryu Karate emphasizes: